Planting Dates for Saskatchewan

 When is the last frost date in Saskatchewan?

-Last frost dates in Saskatchewan vary by city: Regina (May 18), Saskatoon (May 22), Prince Albert (May 27).
+Last frost dates in Saskatchewan vary by city: Regina (May 18), Saskatoon (May 22), Prince Albert (May 27), Swift Current (May 12).

 What hardiness zones are in Saskatchewan?